Case study

 1811 rows omitted

-We conclude for the Poher-Perme method, that in a world where cancer patients could only die due to cancer, only 41% of these patients would still be alive $5$ year after their diagnosis.
+We conclude for the Pohar Perme method, that in a world where cancer patients could only die due to cancer, only 41% of these patients would still be alive $5$ year after their diagnosis.
+The Pohar Perme estimator is the best estimator of the excess hazard under the standard hypotheses.

 crude_pp = CrudeMortality(pp)